laserbat/unix-voodoo/README.md

 It takes the initial word and production rules as an input, separated by '!'.
 After the last word, input must end with the following string `!1:P1!0:` with `P1` replaced with the first production word.

+The system halts when all symbols of initial word have been used up.

 Running an [example cyclic-tag system from wikipedia](https://en.wikipedia.org/wiki/Tag_system#Cyclic_tag_systems) with this code looks like this:

     > echo '11001!010!000!1111!1:010!0:' | ./cyclic-tag.sed | head